-The Northern Forest Dialogue Project
+The Northern Forest Dialogue Project: Dialogue to Environmental Policy

 As the economic value of forested lands dramatically increased in the 1980s, large areas of forest in New York, Vermont, New Hampshire and Maine were sold for non-forest use.
 Such a substantive change in land use promised to elicit a range of vocal opinions, so Congress funded a public process from 1990 to 1994 that brought together stakeholders from the four states, along with the US Forest Service.